probberechts/soccerdata/docs/usage.rst

 automatically when you run the scraper.

 Even with this setup, it is likely that your IP address will get blocked eventually.
-Therefore, is is recommended to setup a SOCKS5 proxy with Tor.
+Therefore, it is recommended to setup a SOCKS5 proxy with Tor.
 Checkout the `installation guide`_ on the Tor website for installation instructions.
 After installing Tor, make sure to start it up before scraping.
 This can easily be done by running the ``tor`` command from your terminal (in